flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190112-farmingbankruptcies.md

     Why Now?
   card_citation: Why Now?
 card_2:
-  card_text: "> a\x1CIa\x19ve been through several dips in 40 years.
-This one here is gonna kick my butt.a\x1D\n> \n> Kirk Duensing, Nebraska Farmer, who says low prices for soy & corn crops combined with high interest loans has left him more than $1M in debt.
+  card_text: "> ax1CIax19ve been through several dips in 40 years.
+This one here is gonna kick my butt.ax1Dn> n> Kirk Duensing, Nebraska Farmer, who says low prices for soy & corn crops combined with high interest loans has left him more than $1M in debt.
 He has sold land and equipment to try to stay afloat."
   card_citation: ''
 card_3:
   card_text: >-